TRACON Pharmaceuticals Inc (TCON) Shares Down Despite Recent Market Volatility - News Heater

 Conclusion

-To put it simply, TRACON Pharmaceuticals Inc (TCON) has had a bad performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+In conclusion, TRACON Pharmaceuticals Inc (TCON) has had a bad performance lately.
+Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.